Authentication Flows

 You can also provide client credentials via HTTP Basic Authentication instead of the request body:Form Data Support

-The endpoint also supportsapplication/x-www-form-urlencoded
+The endpoint also supportsapplication/x-www-form-urlencoded content type:

 Response Format